IWF Northern California Legacy Foundation

 While IWF NorCal and Legacy they are separate legal entities, we believe that philanthropic engagement through Legacy plays a prominent role in the IWF NorCal member experience.

-IWF Northern California Legacy FoundationThe Legacy Foundation began in 1990 as the foundation arm of IWF Northern California following a highly successful convening of a national forum in 1989 in San Francisco.
+The IWF Northern California Legacy Foundation began in 1990 as the foundation arm of IWF Northern California following a highly successful convening of a national forum in 1989 in San Francisco.
 The national forum was originally chaired by Diane Winokur, a founding IWF Northern California member, and Fran Streets, a former president of International Women's Forum, who together laid the groundwork for the Legacy Foundation.

-As the Foundation's first president, Diane shepherded the organization through its early days as a 501(c) (3) charitable and educational organization affiliated with the Women's Forum West.
+As Legacy’s first president, Diane shepherded the organization through its early days as a 501(c) (3) charitable and educational organization affiliated with the Women's Forum West.
 “We proudly named it Legacy because IWF Northern California needed – and wanted – to do something that carried over to the generations which come after us.
 We wanted to put down our mark,” says Diane.

-HOW TO GET INVOLVEDWe welcome your interest in Legacy, the foundation arm of IWF Northern California.
-If you are interested in serving on the board or supporting Legacy in any other way, please contact the IWF Northern CA office.
-To make a contribution, click here.
+We welcome your interest in the IWF Northern California Legacy Foundation.
+We invite you to learn more about our current Legacy Partner and the engagement activities for IWF NorCal members.If you are interested in serving on the board or supporting Legacy in any other way, please contact the office.
+To make a financial contribution, please click here.